r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 ❗ Still working on save fixing.

-An easy and painless way to patch the game's executable so that mods are compatible with Ironman mode therefore also enabling the pursuit of Achievements with a modded game.
+An easy and painless way to patch the game's executable to enable Achievements being earnable with mods that change the game's Checksum.

 ## ⤵️ Usage
 * Download the executable by clicking the above **``Badges``** or in [Releases](https://github.com/r0fld4nc3/stellaris-exe-checksum-patcher/releases).